vcicero/vcicero.github.io/_pages/about.md

 </script>
 <script>google-site-verification=bKEzMH2xFq-SywbK9y8bpG7WNI66nh2GeDoxAJ80Oho</script>

 Welcome to my website.
-I am a Ph.D. candidate in the [Department of Economics](https://economics.colostate.edu/) at Colorado State University and I am currently on the academic job market for 2024-2025.
+I am a Ph.D. candidate in the [Department of Economics](https://economics.colostate.edu/) at Colorado State University.
+I will be joining Denison University as an Assistant Professor in August 2025.

 Before coming to CSU, I earned my master’s degree from the [Department of Economics](https://www.fea.usp.br/economia) at the University of São Paulo (USP) in 2020, where I also completed my bachelor’s degree in 2018.